proofzero/rollupid/docs/3id/faq/index.md

 are graph nodes that represent people or applications.
 They are used to organize decentralized services.
 Cores are an important internal technical abstraction so you may see chat messages, code, or documentation that referrs to them.

-## FAQ

-Joining our [Discord →](https://discord.gg/UgwAsJf6C5) is the fastest way to get your question answered.